bitcoin-sv/arc/README.md

 ```

 ### Integration tests
-Integration tests of DynamoDB need docker installed to run them.
+Integration tests of the postgres database need docker installed to run them.
 If `colima` implementation of Docker is being used on macOS, the `DOCKER_HOST` environment variable may need to be given as follows
 ```bash
 DOCKER_HOST=unix:///Users/<username>/.colima/default/docker.sock make test
 ```